 - Primary students may check out one book at a time,

 - Elementary may check out two at a time, and

 - Middle School and High School students two or more books at a time, depending on their needs.

 Exceptions to the number of books may be made on a case-by-case basis.

 The experience of checking out books and taking responsibility for the use and care of borrowed books is a valuable lesson.
 Most students take this responsibility seriously, and we trust parents will support their child’s efforts.

 The consequence for overdue books is that no books may be checked out until all late books are returned or paid for.
 When a book has not been returned on time, a note identifying the book first goes home with the student.
 If the book is not returned or acknowledged that it cannot be found, a note with the cost of the material goes home with the student.
 Lost or damaged books must be replaced or paid for.

 There are several computers in the library for the students’ use.
 Before a student at Post Oak may use a computer, both the parents and student must sign and return the Responsible Use Policy (RUP) in Magnus.

 No child may be in the library unless an adult is present.
 Either the librarian, assistant librarian, or a library volunteer will assist students with checking out books during library hours.
 Books may be returned to the book drop located in the circulation desk at any time.
-A book taken from the shelves but not checked out may also be returned to the book drop.

 Our parent section—housed in Post Oak’s Parenting Center—has many titles on subjects ranging from Montessori education to positive discipline, social skills, and child development topics.
 We welcome parent check-outs, which are two weeks with a renewal upon request.